okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ### Enable the Registration Inline Hook

 To enable the Registration Inline Hook, you must associate it with a Profile Enrollment policy.
 In this example, you create an enrollment policy specifically for your hook.
-See [enable and configure a Profile Enrollment policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-profile-enrollment) for more details.
+See [enable and configure a Profile Enrollment policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-profile-enrollment).

 > **Note:** Profile Enrollment and Registration Inline Hooks are only supported by the [Okta Sign-In Widget](/docs/guides/embedded-siw/) version 4.5 or later.